 The city of Calabasas on Thursday celebrated the arrival of new mayor David Shapiro with its annual Mayoral Luncheon that doubled as a state of the city event.

-About 100 people filled the Civic Center’s Founders’ Hall, including a who’s who of Calabasas civic and business life such as Shapiro’s city council colleagues including Mayor Pro Tem Alicia Weintraub and outgoing Mayor Fred Gaines as well as such guests as development consultant Don Schmitz of Agoura Hills-based Schmitz & Associates, Southern California Edison Local Public Affairs officer Rudy Gonzales, and Calabasas’ founding mayor Dennis Washburn.
+About 100 people filled the Civic Center’s Founders’ Hall, including a who’s who of Calabasas civic and business life such as Shapiro’s city council colleagues including Mayor Pro Tem Alicia Weintraub, outgoing Mayor Fred Gaines and councilmember Mary Sue Maurer as well as such guests as development consultant Don Schmitz of Agoura Hills-based Schmitz & Associates, Southern California Edison Local Public Affairs officer Rudy Gonzales, and Calabasas’ founding mayor Dennis Washburn.

 Calabasas Chamber Chairman Mark Levinson served as the master of ceremonies, introducing longtime Calabasas resident Ross Porter to the podium.
 The sports announcer, who has lived in Calabasas for 38 years (a good decade before the community became incorporated as a city in 1991).

 “Calabasas is the jewel of California,” said Porter, who for 10 years worked as a local NBC sports anchor and for 20 seasons was a Los Angeles Dodgers color commentator.
 He complimented Shapiro for his civic authenticity.

 “This mayor is not a politician,” Porter said. “(He) keeps Calabasas safe, clean and wholesome.
 He has the residents’ back.”

 After taking to the podium, Shapiro — standing before his wife Barbara, his daughter Samantha and one of his two sons, Alex — looked out into the “overpacked” room and said, “I thought everyone was here for a Kardashian pop-up,” alluding to Calabasas’ most famous celebrity family.